Climax-Dev/Glowe-Version-1.1/README.md

-Glowe version 1.1.0.0 web navigation
+Glowe version 1.1.0.0 web navigation.
+Using the Chromium open source project

 ------------------------------------------------